akl73/cleaning_data/CodeBook.md

   * "Mag" replaced with "magnitude"
 * all names have been converted to lowercase

-The data set has been ordered by ativity and then by subjectid.
+The data set is ordered by activity and then by subjectid.

-The data set has then been saved as a csv file with the name "activity_data.csv"

-# Codebook for activity_summary.csv
+# Codebook for activity_summary.txt

-The dataset has been created from activity_data.csv which was grouped by activity and subjectid and the mean value was calculated for each variable.
+The dataset is a summary of activity_data.txt which was grouped by activity and subjectid and the mean value was calculated for each variable.

-The data set has been saved as a csv file with the name "activity_summary.csv"
+It is ordered by activity and then by subjectid.

 Please refer to features_info.txt in the original data set for any additional information not covered in this Code Book regarding the data.